Posts

 Image

+Christ’s sovereignty is based on his Death and Resurrection, the immovable foundation of his present reign in the Book of Revelation .
 The sacrifice and exaltation of Jesus are prominent themes in the Book of Revelation .
-The plan of God to redeem humanity and His creation is unveiled in its visions and images.
-It is his death and resurrection, and his consequent enthronement that have put this plan into action.
-His sovereignty over the Cosmos is the result of his faithful testimony given in his sacrificial death.
-Jesus of Nazareth is the “ Lamb who is worthy ”!
+God’s plan to redeem humanity and His creation through His Son is unveiled in the Book’s visions and images.
+Christ’s Death, Resurrection, and Enthronement are implementing God’s Redemptive Plan, and the present reign of the Lamb is the result of his sacrificial death.
+Jesus is the “ Lamb who is worthy ” to receive all power and glory.

 The Ruler of Kings